Apocryphal prayer: Examples

 The popular apocryphal text The Tale of the Twelve Fridays combines two functions.
 It explains on which Fridays one must fast in order to avoid certain dangers.
 For example: "1st Friday ...
 Whoever fasts this Friday will be spared from sinking in the rivers ...
 3rd Friday ...
 Whoever fasts this Friday will be spared from enemies and robbers ..."
 At the same time, this text is used as a talisman to deliver from various troubles.

 The apocryphal prayers also include texts in the form of questions and answers about the structure of the Christian world, built along the lines of Dove Book and having bookish origins.
 An account of the cosmic nature of the world and an enumeration of the values that ensure its equilibrium and cultural state was perceived as a reliable defense against the forces of chaos.
-An example of a text known predominantly from the Western Belorussian uniates: "Tell me, what are the twelve? - Twelve Holy Apostles" (hereafter only answers) - "Ozinatsatsi koskal'nykh", - "the ten Commandments of Bosnia, given to us on the mountains of Symon", - "Dziewiec khorów angels", - "Gosem sven prophetü", etc. In the West Belarusian tradition it is believed that the questions are asked by chet, and the answers from these texts save the innocent soul from the unclean force.
+An example of a text known predominantly from the Western Belarusian uniates: "Tell me, what are the twelve? - Twelve Holy Apostles" (hereafter only answers) - "Ozinatsatsi koskal'nykh", - "the ten Commandments of Bosnia, given to us on the mountains of Symon", - "Dziewiec khorów angels", - "Gosem sven prophetü", etc. In the West Belarusian tradition it is believed that the questions are asked by chet, and the answers from these texts save the innocent soul from the unclean force.
 These verses are called "On the saving of the Chrysian soul, or the conversation of the devil with the little claps".
 A. N. Veselovsky considered such texts as "catechism of church-school origin, which meets the primary mnemonic requirements of spiritual learning" and found variants of this "tale of numbers" in almost all European traditions.
 However, the use of such texts as apotropaies in these traditions is unknown.